Penn State Administration

 Key Management System (KMS)- A system used to process key requests, maintain a record of each key created, and associate that key to the key holder.

-University Access Controller(s)- Representatives from the University Police and Public Safety, jointly responsible for overseeing, advising and enforcing the parameters of this policy and Procedure SY2001.
+University Access Controller(s)- Representatives from the University Police and Public Safety and the Physical Security Office, jointly responsible for overseeing, advising and enforcing the parameters of this policy and Procedure SY2001.

 University Approved Locksmith: